 The singular question that remains in my mind is whether Deepa associated her lovers with their fragrances.
 If her rendezvouses and memories of Sanjay are always highlighted with him holding a bouquet of tuberoses, there is no mention of how the chain-smoking Naveen had smelled.
 The flowers did play a part in making Sanjay her zone of comfort whereas it was Naveen who was the actual love of her life.
-Even though the film does not explicitly say it aloud, Deepa’s sexual affinity for the men in her life is an angle that needs to be focussed on.
+Even though the film does not explicitly say it aloud, Deepa’s sexual affinity for the men in her life is an angle that needs to be focused on.
 There is passion in the way she hugs Sanjay.
 The fragrance of his tuberoses intoxicated her.
 Her constant gaze on Naveen is also an aspect that the film duly addresses.
 She fantasizes being in his arms.
 Yet, there is no physical element like the ‘rajnigandha‘ flowers to manifest the dapper young man’s presence in her life.
 For sure, it is one way to look at the film which makes you curious with every repeat watch.

 Basu Chatterjee’s writing and filmmaking allow you to interpret Rajnigandha in numerous ways – which is exactly why it remains infinitely exciting and easily one of the greatest feature films in India’s cinema history.